 First Week - The Administration touted a "week of action" including 15 presidential actions directed towards fulfilling campaign promises (+).
 However, critics found much to criticize, whether it was Trump's seeming preoccupation with size of the crowd at his inauguration or his call for a major investigation into voter fraud based on the thinnest of evidence or his controversial executive order on refugees.

 First Supreme Court Nomination - Jan.
 31: Following the death of Supreme Court Justice Antonin Scalia in Feb.
 2016, President Obama had on Mar.
 26 nominated Judge Merrick Garland.
 However, Senate Republicans sat on the nomination, leaving an opening for President Trump.
 Indeed filling Supreme Court vacancies was one of the issues that helped tip the election to Trump.
 On Jan.
-31 Trump announced his pick of Judge Neil Gorsuch, setting off a potentially contentious confirmation battle (+).
+31 Trump announced his pick of Judge Neil Gorsuch, setting off a contentious confirmation battle (+).

 First Solo News Conference - Feb.
 16: Trump announced Alexander Acosta as his new pick for Labor Secretary and took questions (>).
 He again lambasted the media and declared his administration "is running like a fine-tuned machine."